What Types of Documents Required for Export Customs Clearance?

 - Documents required for Excise purposes,

-- Certificate which confirms the special nature of apparel product,
+- The certificate which confirms the special nature of clothing product,

 - Commercial Invoice,